– Satyakam Ray

 Maa knew that one such incident was that of a meandering Maninaag.
-For readers curious about this Maninaag, this type of cobra holds a mani or precious stone on his hood, which radiates light in the night; scarce, though.
+For readers curious about this Maninaag, this type of cobra holds a mani or precious stone on its hood, which radiates light at night; it is scarce.
 For many scientists, this type of snake is a myth only.
 But sporadic references to Naagmani and its powers have been made in folklore, and only some eyewitnesses confirm this.

 Unable to keep the incident to himself, he blurted it out to his friends.
 Soon, the whole gang witnessed the bizarre incident.
 The teacher who gave the tuition also came to know.
 The mystery became a hot discussion topic among teachers.
 Several theories were proposed.
 Many guessed it as a ghost!

 The person(Rabi) waited near the high school boundary wall, where the torch allegedly passed at a fixed time.
 A group of teachers and students waited inside the school premises with bated breath.

 Rabi’s heart was beating very fast.
 Finally, the propitious moment came when the torch holder came into view.
 It was a very long snake(around 7-8 ft., as described by Rabi), and a glowing stone/pearl shone on his hood.
 The snake’s hood was at least two feet above the ground.
 It was coming at a majestic pace with a distinctive swag and was making a deep hissing sound.
 On a closer look, Rabi found that the light was slightly yellowish.

 It is an actual incident without a single iota of fabrication or exaggeration.
 It is the close encounter of the eyewitness from whom Maa heard it.
 Of course, after the encounter, Rabi fainted for a while.
 The gang hiding on the school premises came to the rescue.

 The incident, the next day, spread like wildfire.
 According to Maa’s not-so-vivid memory, nothing happened after that.
 The tuition classes were canceled from the school premises for apparent reasons.
 The story continued its form as a small-town myth, and few people believe it now.
 But the account was authentic 100%.